Arizona Spiders

 Not all species are present in Arizona.
 However, as a baseline for comparison, it’s fair to estimate the presence of approximately one thousand species in the state.

 The common names of some of these spider families sound familiar to most people because they are present year round in many yards.
-The picture at the top of the page shows a Yellow Garden Spider.
-Their circular, flat webs are a common site.
+The pictures at the top of the page show the front and back of a the common Yellow Writing Spider.

 Other spider families such as the Sheetweb Spiders and Meshweb spiders are very small and often go unnoticed except for the presence of their webs.